 Thankfully, this lack of visibility is avoidable.
 Call analytics software provides clarity into where calls originated from online, who is calling, and what happened on the call, connecting offline customer interactions all the way through the funnel to revenue.

 As for omnichannel attribution, Marchex brings touchpoints together.
 By integrating call data directly into data management platforms, CRMs, and analytics suites, Marchex enables keyword-level attribution for every conversion, whether an online purchase or an offline interaction.
-Finally, bring the blind spot back into view by using speech analytics to uncover which callers were showing high intent or didn’t convert, in order to retarget them and continue the conversation.
+Finally, bring the blind spot back into view by using Conversation Intelligence to uncover which callers were showing high intent or didn’t convert, in order to retarget them and continue the conversation.

 To learn steps you can take to gain omnichannel attribution, download our e-book: The Offline Blind Spot and the Modern Marketer